Highlights

 You will find both highly ornamental or quaint farmhouse-style Italianate homes.

 In a time when decorative embellishments were all the rage—from Rococo style to Gothic Revival—a well-known British architect named John Nash saw another opportunity.
-The ornate Italian Renaissance villas and stunning farmhouses caught his eye, leading him to build the first Italianate-style house outside of Italy in 1802.
+The ornate Italian Renaissance villas and stunning farmhouses caught his eye, leading him to build the first Italianate-style house outside Italy in 1802.

 One of the best ways to impress your friends and differentiate an Italianate home from other Victorian styles is its geometric form.
-Italian-style houses typically feature clear right angles, square or rectangular towers, and a line of arches across the front porch.
+Italian-style houses typically feature precise right angles, square or rectangular towers, and a line of arches across the front porch.
 Here are the most specific details to know.

 You can also spot an Italianate home by its relatively flat roofs.
 While there will be several floors in each home—and often a tower or belvedere in the center—the roofs on top of each level did not have a sharp pitch like its Gothic cousins of the time.
 The roof also featured far-overhanging eaves supported by ornately carved corbels.